OSDH: Garfield County tops 500 cumulative COVID-19 cases; 161 active Wednesday

 Other case increases on Wednesday in Northwest Oklahoma counties included three in Woodward and one in Kingfisher.
 Blaine County saw a reduction of two cases.
 Cities and towns seeing an increase in confirmed cases included 18 in Enid, three in Mooreland and one each in Garber, Hennessey and Okarche.
 Watonga saw a reduction of one case.

 There have been 3,842 cumulative hospitalizations in the state, a single day increase of 217, according to OSDH data Wednesday.
-Of those, 519 currently hospitalized, with 216 of those in intensive care, according to the OSDH Executive Report Tuesday evening.
+Of those, 600 currently are hospitalized, an increase of 81, with 258, an increase of 37, of those in intensive care, according to the OSDH Executive Report Wednesday evening.

-St. Mary's Regional Medical Center was treating five patients who have tested positive for COVID-19, as of Wednesday, while Integris Bass Baptist Health Center has one patient with the virus as of Tuesday.
+In Enid, St. Mary's Regional Medical Center was treating five patients who have tested positive for COVID-19 and Integris Bass Baptist Health Center has two patients with the virus, as of Wednesday.

 There have been 729,940 specimens tested for COVID-19 statewide, with 676,709, nearly 93%, of those negative, according to OSDH.